 To emphasize the deep emerald tones in Blue Peacock (aka the warmer tones), try a warmer white like Benjamin Moore Simply White or Sherwin Williams Alabaster.

-Sherwin Williams Blue Peacock Home Interior
+Sherwin Williams Blue Peacock for Your Home’s Interior

 Time to take a look at Blue Peacock in real life!
 As usual, I will sort by room.

-Sherwin Williams Blue Peacock Living Room
+Sherwin Williams Blue Peacock in the Living Room

 First up, let’s take a look at Blue Peacock on a lovely board and batten feature wall in the home of Kendra (@meandmyinsanity).